-The BSCC is committed to supporting a focus on better outcomes in the criminal justice system and for those involved in it.
-For the purpose of this RFP, applicants should focus on the following three basic principles:
+The BSCC is committed to supporting this focus on better outcomes for the entire criminal justice system and for those involved in it.
+For this RFP, applicants should focus on the following three basic principles:

-- 1. Is there evidence or data to suggest that the intervention, service, or strategy is likely to work, i.e., produce a desired benefit?
-For example, was the intervention, service, or strategy selected by the project used by another entity with documented positive results?
-Is there published research/information on the intervention the project has chosen to implement showing its effectiveness?
-Is the intervention or strategy being used by another entity with a similar problem and similar target population? - 2.
-Once an intervention, service, or strategy is selected, will you be able to demonstrate that it is being carried out as intended?
-For example, does this intervention, service, or strategy provide for a way to monitor quality control or continuous quality improvement?
-If this intervention, service, or strategy was implemented in another area, are there procedures in place to ensure the model is being closely followed (so the project is more likely to achieve similar desired outcomes)? - 3.
-Is there a plan to collect data that will allow for an appraisal of whether the intervention, service, or strategy worked?
-For example, will the intervention, service, or strategy selected allow for the collection of data or other information so outcomes can be measured at the conclusion of the project?
-Are there or will there be processes in place to identify, collect, and analyze that data/information?
+- 1. Is there evidence or data to suggest that the intervention or strategy is likely to work, i.e., produce a desired benefit?
+For example, was the intervention or strategy selected used by another jurisdiction with documented positive results?
+Is there published research on the intervention chosen to implement showing its effectiveness?
+Is the intervention or strategy being used by another jurisdiction with a similar problem and similar target population? - 2.
+Once an intervention or strategy is selected, will you be able to demonstrate that it is being carried out as intended?
+For example, does this intervention or strategy provide for a way to monitor quality control or continuous quality improvement?
+If this intervention or strategy was implemented in another jurisdiction, are there procedures in place to ensure that the model is followed closely? - 3.
+Is there a plan to collect evidence or data that will allow for an evaluation of whether the intervention or strategy worked?
+For example, will the intervention or strategy selected allow for the collection of data or other evidence so that outcomes can be measured at the conclusion of the project?
+Are there processes in place to identify, collect and analyze that data/evidence?

-Applicants are encouraged to develop an overall project that incorporates these principles but is tailored to fit the needs of the communities they serve.
-Plans to measure the effectiveness of a project should include the use of both qualitative and quantitative data/information.
-While quantitative data/information is based on numbers and mathematical calculations, qualitative data/information is based on written or spoken narratives.
-The purpose of quantitative data/information is to explain, predict, and/or control events through focused collection of numerical data, while the purpose of qualitative data/information is to explain and gain insight and understanding of events through collection of narrative data/information.
+Applicants are encouraged to develop an overall project that incorporates these principles.
+Plans to measure the effectiveness of a project should include the use of both qualitative and quantitative research.
+While quantitative research is based on numbers and mathematical calculations, qualitative research is based on written or spoken narratives.
+The purpose of quantitative research is to explain, predict and/or control events through focused collection of numerical data, while the purpose of qualitative research is to explain and gain insight and understanding of events through intensive collection of narrative data.

-Applicants may find it helpful to review the information on evidence-based treatment practices in the Substance Abuse and Mental Health Services Administration's (SAMHSA) Guide to Evidence-Based Practices available at: www.samhsa.gov/ebpwebguide as well as in Appendix K of this RFP.
+Applicants can find information on evidence-based treatment practices in the Substance Abuse and Mental Health Services Administration's (SAMHSA) Guide to Evidence-Based Practices available at www.samhsa.gov/ebwebguide as well as in Appendix N of this RFP.